Gooday everyone,

 And then, something changes.

-An opposing storm is born—not of wings, but of wrath.
-Bolts lance skyward in a deafening crescendo, scattering the harpies like ash on the wind.
+An opposing storm is born, not of wings, but of wrath.
+Bolts lance skyward in a deafening crescendo, scattering the harpies like ash in the wind.
 The sky shatters with light.
 And for the first time in his reign, Xerxes loses control of the thread.
 The very strategy that brought him glory has now become his undoing.

 It is not just a defeat.